DubrovskyEI/tac_plus-ng-k8s/persistent-volumes-manifests/README.md

 ```

 > [!NOTE]
-> If run on a minicube, persistent volume stores on Cluster's Node `minikube`
+> If run on a minikube, persistent volume stores on Cluster's Node `minikube`.
+>
 > To check manually you need to connect to Node via ssh by execute:
 > `minikube ssh`